anasau/Imago-Reflection/README.md

-# Imago Reflection
+# HP Reflection
-Imago Reflection helps you do a deep introspection of the past year by providing a set of questions prepared by a professional coach and a platform to log your thoughts.
+HP Reflection helps you do a deep introspection of the past year by providing a set of questions prepared by a professional coach and a platform to log your thoughts.

 # Screenshots